CaptMD-11/NYTimesGames/README.md

 String surroundingLetters = "lamdni";
 </pre>

+The ordering of the surrounding letters should not matter.

 If you choose to create an object with the first constructor, a default word list is automatically inputted for the program to utilize for its computations.
 If you would like to provide the program with a custom word list, create an object with the second constructor and provide the program with a URL (in <code>String</code> format) of an online word list.
 The custom word list file must have each word on a separate line.
 Here is an example:

 <pre class="s-code-block language-java">